 Are you sooooo ready for spring like I am?
 I get like this every year and start counting down the days around this time.
 Spring makes me happy, even though my allergies never fail to take me out.
 The pretty flowers, sunshine, and longer days are worth it.

 As soon as the weather starts to warm up slightly I instantly begin craving light, fresh foods.
-This is a good thing because it makes summer-body dieting really easy.
-For lunch today I made chili salmon with pineapple mango salsa and it was…perfecto!!
+This is a good thing because it makes “summer-body” dieting really easy.
+For lunch today I made chili salmon with pineapple mango salsa and it was…perfect!!
 You must make this.
 Promise me you will make this.
-It will make you feel all pretty and clean and stuff when you’re eating it.
-It’s makes a really eye-pleasing presentation as well.
-Great dish to make for company.
+It will make you feel all pretty and healthy and stuff when you’re eating it.
+It makes a really eye-pleasing presentation as well making it a great dish to make for guests.

 The pineapple mango salsa is very basic and quick.
 You can certainly jazz it up more however you wish.

-The chili rub for the salmon is simple yet it packs an amazing flavor that could definitely stand on it’s own.
-No one in my house in a big fan of mangos, but they totally add a great taste to this simple salsa.
+The chili rub for the salmon is simple yet it packs an amazing flavor that could definitely stand on its own.
+No one in my house is a big fan of mangos, but they totally add a great taste to this simple salsa.

 When all of these flavors come together; the spicy, salty, smokiness from the salmon, the sweetness from the pineapples and mangoes, the crunch of the red onions and that splash of freshness from the cilantro…baby…it’s like pure love.